talalmuzaffar/Sentiment-Analysis-of-Memes/README.md

 -Clone the repository.
 - Install the required packages using:
 `pip install -r requirements.txt`
-- Run the application using python app.py.
+- Run the application using:
+`python app.py`

 ## Usage
 - Open the web application.